aholachek/storybook-mobile/README.md

 [![npm version](https://badge.fury.io/js/storybook-mobile.svg)](https://badge.fury.io/js/storybook-mobile)

+# Deprecated!

+**Mobile web best practices are constantly evolving, and I haven't had the time to make the necessary updates to keep the warnings and hints up-to-date.
+Please feel free to fork this library.
+I don't recommend using it for new projects. **

 This addon offers suggestions on how you can improve the HTML, CSS and UX of your components to be more mobile-friendly.